GeneHackerman/generateMEandREADme/README.md

   Clone the repo to your local machine and run node index.js to prompt questions

   ## Licenses
+  Below is a sample of the license function

     This project is covered under the MIT license.
 To learn more about what this means, click the license button at the top.

   ## Contributing